EmergeTools/ETTrace/README.md

 ## Using

-Launch your app and run `ettrace` or `ettrace --use-simulator`.
+Launch your app and run `ettrace` or `ettrace --simulator`.
 After profiling, the result will be displayed on https://emergetools.com/flamegraph

+## dSYMs

+You can point `ettrace` to a folder containing your dsyms with the `--dsyms` flag.
+If the dsyms are indexed by spotlight they will be automatically found and used.